Shoulder Pain Causes, Assessment, and Treatment

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find the Shoulder Pain article more useful, or one of our other health articles.

 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Shoulder pain is a common symptom in primary care.
-It can be due to an intrinsic shoulder problem but pain can also be referred from other structures, such as the neck, diaphragm or the heart.
+It can be due to an intrinsic shoulder problem like calcific tendonitis, but pain can also be referred from other structures such as the neck, diaphragm or the heart.
 Common shoulder problems share overlapping clinical features.
 When assessing shoulder pain, it is important to look for any 'red flags' that mean investigation and diagnosis need a more focused or urgent approach.

 Anatomy of the shoulder joint

 The humerus, glenoid, scapula, acromion, clavicle and surrounding soft tissues make up the shoulder.
 There are three significant articulations: the sternoclavicular joint, the acromioclavicular joint and the glenohumeral joint.
 The glenohumeral joint is the most commonly dislocated major joint in the body.